Littlejohn Award

 Next Round

-• Next round opens: TBC (August 2024)
+• Next round opens: TBA

-• Next round closes: TBC
+• Next round closes: TBA

 Nominations should be sent to the Convenor of the NZSA Awards Committee, by email at vanessa.cave@auckland.ac.nz.